tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-dependabot/usage.md

 # GitHub Dependabot - Usage

-To use the GitHub Dependabot plugin, the plugin must be loaded only if you an existing GitHub integration .
+To use the GitHub Dependabot plug-in, the plug-in must be loaded only if you an existing GitHub integration .
 The GitHub Dependabot data is imported only if Dependabot alerts are enabled for the repository .

 ## Integration type

-The GitHub Dependabot plugin supports scheduled event integration which are listed in the following table.
+The GitHub Dependabot plug-in supports scheduled event integration which are listed in the following table.

 ## Scheduled events
 |Name	|Description|